 Corporate income tax and other taxes can generate necessary revenues and avoid passing the bill for funding today’s society to future generations.
-Taxes can also ensure that societal costs are reflected in a product’s price—for instance, in the case of fossil fuels and combustible tobacco products— thereby encouraging consumers and producers of these products to shift to less harmful options.
+Excise tax can also ensure that societal costs are reflected in a product’s price, thereby encouraging consumers and producers of these products to shift to less harmful options.

 PMI is a good corporate citizen everywhere we operate.
 Paying taxes commensurate with our economic activities is not only our duty but the responsible thing to do and a key component of our social contract in every country in which we do business.

-PMI has implemented governance arrangements that set out clear accountabilities for the management of tax compliance risks and tax planning.
-We maintain a comprehensive, effective, and practical risk management program with shared best practices, a structured and documented control framework, appropriate planning, and coordinated decision-making.
+PMI has implemented governance arrangements that set clear accountabilities for the management of tax compliance risks and tax planning.
+We maintain a comprehensive, effective, and practical risk management program that incorporates best practices, a structured and documented control framework, appropriate planning, and coordinated decision-making.

-- Escalation to and involvement of the PMI Tax department: In accordance with PMI’s policies, PMI affiliates consult with the PMI Tax department on all important transactions, whether recurring or new, as well as on business structures or operations with other PMI affiliates or unrelated parties, and together determine positions, exposures, or actions regarding material, non-routine tax, or customs matters.
-Where there is sufficient uncertainty over the tax treatment of a particular transaction or a potentially significant impact, PMI obtains external advice.
+- Escalation to, and involvement of, the PMI Tax department: Per PMI’s policies, our affiliates consult with the PMI Tax department on all important transactions, whether recurring or new, as well as on business structures and operations involving other PMI affiliates or unrelated parties.
+Together, they determine positions, exposures, and actions regarding material, non-routine tax or customs matters.
+Where there is sufficient uncertainty over the appropriate tax treatment of a particular transaction or a potentially significant impact, PMI obtains external advice.

-- Tax reporting and procedures: PMI’s Tax Standards and Guidelines are designed to ensure that effective and predictable tax compliance and control measures are in place.
-Under these policies, all tax filing obligations must be accurately completed on a timely basis and in accordance with applicable laws and regulations.
+- Tax reporting and procedures: PMI has designed its Tax Standards and Guidelines to ensure effective and predictable tax compliance and control measures are in place.
+Under these policies, all tax-filing obligations must be accurately completed in a timely fashion and in accordance with applicable laws and regulations.

-- Documentation and tax records: Under PMI’s policies, PMI affiliates are responsible for the appropriate creation and retention of all relevant local tax records.
+- Documentation and tax records: PMI affiliates are responsible for the appropriate creation and retention of all relevant local tax records.

-PMI very much supports the work of the Organisation for Economic Co-operation and Development (OECD) and Group of Twenty (G20) to prevent tax base erosion and profit shifting.
-PMI’s policies and practices ensure that we pay taxes commensurate with our economic activities and substance in each country.
+PMI supports the work of the Organisation for Economic Co-operation and Development (OECD) and Group of Twenty (G20) to prevent tax-base erosion and profit shifting.
+Our policies and practices ensure that PMI pays taxes commensurate with our economic activities and substance in each country.
 We do not engage in aggressive tax planning, abuse tax havens, or have in place any contrived tax structures.
 We also do not operate “letter box” companies.

-However, such rulings are not the only means of securing transparency and certainty.
-For example, in several countries, we have joined monitoring programs with tax authorities.
+Such rulings are not the only means of securing transparency and certainty, as we also have joined monitoring programs with tax authorities in several countries.
 These programs promote ongoing and transparent relations between taxpayers and tax authorities.

-This online content about our Integrated Report should be read in conjunction with PMI’s 2021 Integrated Report.
-The information and data presented here cover the 2021 calendar year or reflect status at December 31, 2021, worldwide, unless otherwise indicated.
-Where not specified, data come from PMI estimates.
-Please also refer to 'This report at a glance' on page 5 of the 2021 Integrated Report for more information.
-Aspirational targets and goals do not constitute financial projections, and achievement of future results is subject to risks, uncertainties and inaccurate assumptions, as outlined in our forward-looking and cautionary statements on page 252.
-In the 2021 Integrated Report and in related communications, the terms “materiality,” “material,” and similar terms, when used in the context of economic, environmental, and social topics, are defined in the referenced sustainability standards and are not meant to correspond to the concept of materiality under the U.S. securities laws and/or disclosures required by the U.S. Securities and Exchange Commission.
+This online content about our Integrated Report should be read in conjunction with PMI’s Integrated Report 2022.
+Unless otherwise indicated, the data contained herein cover our operations worldwide for the full calendar year 2022 or reflect the status as of December 31, 2022.
+Where not specified, data comes from PMI financials, non-financials, or estimates.
+Unless explicitly stated, the data, information, and aspirations referenced do not incorporate PMI’s Vectura Fertin Pharma business (consolidating the 2021 acquisitions of wellness and healthcare companies Fertin Pharma A/S, Vectura Group plc., and OtiTopic, Inc.), nor the late 2022 acquisition of Swedish Match AB.
+Please also refer to 'This report at a glance' on page 2 of the Integrated Report 2022 for more information.
+Aspirational targets and goals do not constitute financial projections, and achievement of future results is subject to risks, uncertainties and inaccurate assumptions, as outlined in our forward-looking and cautionary statements on page 214.
+In the Integrated Report 2022 and in related communications, the terms “materiality,” “material,” and similar terms, when used in the context of economic, environmental, and social topics, are defined in the referenced sustainability standards and are not meant to correspond to the concept of materiality under the U.S. securities laws and/or disclosures required by the U.S. Securities and Exchange Commission.